 Porcelain tile cost

-A porcelain floor tile is very sense and extremely durable.
+A porcelain floor tile is very dense and extremely durable.
 This ensures it is less susceptible to wear and tear.
 A porcelain tile can also be used for wall tiling thanks to its resistance to chipping.

 The Arctic grey marble effect matt wall and floor porcelain tiles will cost you £24.06 per square metre.
 For Storm white marble effect gloss wall and floor tiles, you can expect to pay £56.24 per square metre.

 A fully tiled bathroom can look truly effective.
 Elegant and versatile, tiled floors with complementing wall tiles can be created with ceramic tiles.
-A porcelain tile is made from refined clay which is fired at higher temperatures fur durability.
+A porcelain tile is made from refined clay which is fired at higher temperatures for durability.

-A ceramic tile however, is less dense and so is a more affordable option.
+A ceramic tile, however, is less dense and so is a more affordable option.
 This is something to take into account when looking at bathroom cost as you may also be thinking about toilet cost and shower cost.

 Ceramic tile cost

 Ceramic floor tiles are popular as they are cost-effective, functional and beautiful.
 The Girona straight border black traditional matt wall and floor tiles will cost £36.99 per square metre.